CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Guide.md

 ### Scenarios
 The `ci-operator/step-registry/interop/{scenario-name}` folders are meant to hold the chains and refs needed to execute specific scenarios.
 This folder should hold any scenario-specific steps like:

-- The Orchestrate chain or ref for a scenario
+- The Orchestrate chain or ref for a scenario.
-- The Execute chain or ref for a scenario
+- The Execute chain or ref for a scenario.
-- Any other scenario-specific steps that must be used during the execution of a scenario
+- Any other scenario-specific steps that must be used during the execution of a scenario.